sowcow/blog/content/posts/the-cabinet-of-dr-caligari.md

 In both cases one gets a more complete picture I think.

 I think, I'll deal with Silent Cinema and Scorsese concurrently.

+# Favorite Scene

+I really liked one scene.
+On another hand I need to try to continue the tradition of writing bad reviews for good pictures.
+Well, I liked some interior design in it.

+# Abstract

+The type of ambiguous art that is good at posing questions.
+Anyway, giving answers is the job of the viewer.
+Other pictures may be seen as detalizations or versions of alternative answers by most attentive viewers, who also produce those answers in the same medium.

+The thing to consider also is the oppsite side of the spectrum.
+Pictures that do not pose questions.
+I need to find one like that.